drmerlot/startml/README.md

 # Install
 startml is an R package currently hosted here on github.
-You can install it with devtools from this repository
+You can install it with devtools from this repository.

-If you don't have devtools, then in an R instance or Rstudio:
+If you don't have devtools already, then in an R instance or Rstudio:

     # First get devtools
     install.packages("devtools")